 Lower Cheung Sha Beach

 Lantau’s southern coastline has some fine sandy beaches of which Cheung Sha is the longest and most popular.
 The beaches here are just off the South Lantau Road, framed by scenic hills and peaks and the rushing waves of the South China Sea and are fairly narrow strips of fine sand stretching for about 1500 metres long and divided into the upper beach and lower beach.
 Immediately beyond is a third good beach at Tong Fuk.
 CHEUNG SHA LOWER BEACH is located close to Cheung Sha Village and has changing rooms, showers and toilets.
-There are beachside restaurants including The Stoep with South Africa inspired menu and News Bistro with Chinese, Thai, Western and Vegetarian Menus and its own kitchen garden with home-grown vegetables and herbs.
+There are beachside restaurants including The Long Island and The Beach House.
+The Stoep with South Africa inspired menu, once located right on the beach, relocated about 100-metres inland in early 2016.
 There is a watersports resort, Long Coast Seaports where sailing, sea kayaking, windsurfing, wake boarding, skimboarding, surfing & bobyboarding are on offer as well as accommodation in guest rooms or well equipped Safari tents.
 Lifeguard service operates from April to October.
 The beach has shark prevention nets.

 CHEUNG SHA UPPER BEACH being more exposed to winds is considered one of Hong Kong’s best windsurfing beaches and is well equipped with showers, changing rooms, toilets, snacks kiosk and BBQ area.
 There are also pavilions where visitors can find shade and rest.
 However the facilities here were badly damaged during Typhoon Hagupit in September 2008 and major repair work has been undertaken to the access steps, path and other facilities.
 Tonnes of sand was washed away during the typhoon and between July and September 2009 and temporary barriers have been put in place perpendicular to the waterline to prevent further erosion of sand until a study to provide a permanent solution has been completed.
 Lifeguard service operates from April to October.
 This beach also has shark prevention nets.